lonewolfwilliams/dinkyDSP/README.md

 Small, simple and extensible real-time audio synthesis framework for Unity4 written in c-sharp

+Currently this codebase is in heavy development!
+Be prepared for major refactors!

 Welcome to the alpha release of dinkyDSP - A real-time synthesis library for Unity.
 -----------------------------------------------------------------------------------